Many people can get confused between “has been”, “have been” and “had been”.

 - “Have been” and “has been” are used to mean that something began in the past and has lasted into the present time.

 1. “had been” – something began in the past, lasted for some time, then ended.
 It is entirely in the past.

 - They had been talking for over an hour before Laila arrived.

-- The children had been excited about the trip to the museum since their teacher first mentioned it.
+- The children had been excited about the trip to the museum until it was cancelled last month due to the coronavirus.

 2. “has been” and “have been”– something began in the past and has lasted into the present time, or was just finished not too long ago.